petrachor/petrachor/README.md

 **[Installation Instructions](https://https://github.com/petrichor-dev/petrichor/wiki/Installation-Instructions)**.

-## About Petrichor
+## About Petrachor

-Petrichor uses the Ariel PoS protocol, which is our custom implementation of the original iChing Proof-of-Stake consensus, a secure and eco-friendly Satoshi-style protocol. iChing is a natural mimic of Bitcoin consensus; as a result, scalability solutions for Bitcoin can be immediately used in Petrichor.
+Petrachor uses the Ariel PoS protocol, which is our custom implementation of the original iChing Proof-of-Stake consensus, a secure and eco-friendly Satoshi-style protocol. iChing is a natural mimic of Bitcoin consensus; as a result, scalability solutions for Bitcoin can be immediately used in Petrachor.
 By applying this blockchain protocol to a fork of the Ethereum source code, we deliver a powerful new dApp platform combining the energy-efficiency of PoS with the power and versatility of Ethereum.

 **Proof of Stake**